JokerJohn/LIO_SAM_6AXIS/README.md

 # LIO_SAM_6AXIS

 This repo may help to adapt LIO_SAM for your own sensors!
-It has some changes comparing with the origin system.

 - support a 6-axis IMU, since the orientation information of IMU is not used in state estimation module.
-- support normal GNSS, we do not need to adapt for the robot_localization node.
+- support low-cost GNSS, we do not need to adapt for the robot_localization node.
 - support the gps constraint visualization module to help debugging the normal GNSS.(the following picture)

 <img src="README/image-20220531015953876.png" alt="image-20220531015953876" style="zoom: 50%;" />